GoogleCloudPlatform/chef-google-compute/README.md

   allowed here.

 * `path_matchers[]/path_rules[]/service`
-  A reference to BackendService resource
+  A reference to the BackendService resource if this rule is matched.

 * `tests` -
   The list of expected URL mappings.
 Request to update this UrlMap will